strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Once the installation is complete, your browser automatically opens a new tab.

-Complete the form to create the first administrator user, then click **Let's start**.
+By completing the form, you create your own account.
+Once done, you become the first administator user of this Strapi application.
+Welcome aboard, commander!

 You now have access to the [admin panel](http://localhost:1337/admin):

 ![admin panel screenshot glimpse](../assets/quick-start-guide//qsg-handson-part1-01-admin_panel.png)

 :::warning 🥳 CONGRATULATIONS!
 You have just created a new Strapi project!
-You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/latest/getting-started/introduction.md), or proceed to part 2 below.
+You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/latest/getting-started/introduction.md), or proceed to part B below.
 :::

 ## 🛠 Part B: Build your content

 The installation script has just created an empty project.
-We will now guide you through creating a restaurants directory, based on our [FoodAdvisor](https://github.com/strapi/foodadvisor) example application.
+We will now guide you through creating a restaurants directory, inspired by our [FoodAdvisor](https://github.com/strapi/foodadvisor) example application.

+In short, we will create a data structure for your content, then add some entries and publish them, so that the API for your content can be consumed.

 The admin panel of Strapi runs at [http://localhost:1337/admin](http://localhost:1337/admin).
 This is where you will spend most of your time creating and updating content.